chongzizil/Banqi-SMG/README.md

 ### [3.0] (http://3.banqi-smg.appspot.com/)
 - HW10 (AI Part...)
-- DND is deleted due to its bug when implementing the auto scale.
+- DND is disabled due to its bug when implementing the auto scale.
-- The response time of the AI is 0.5s.
+- The response time of the AI is 1.75s.
-- The depth is 4.
-(It will at least reach depth 2, yet due to time limit, it may not reach depth 4.)
+- The depth is 50.
+(It will at least reach depth 2, yet due to time limit, it will never reach that deep...
+But no harm to set it larger :) )
 - Since it's a imperfect game, each time before the AI caculates the move, it first will caculate a full (perfect) state for following caculation.
 (So the AI also have to guess...)
-- Problem
-  - Since the AI caculates the move base on a fake full state, at first it will always do a turn move instead of do a capture or simply move a piece.
-I manually force it to choose a move of capture if the state value is not too bad...
-- Known bugs:
+- I tested the AI serveral times and it's smart :) Though the game relies heavily on luck, but every move it makes makes sense.
-  - Same as previous...
+- Bug
+  - No sound in mobile device.

 ## Instruction